This post may contain affiliate links. Please read my disclosure.

 There is very little filler in these crab cakes.
 I use just enough to keep the crab cakes together while cooking.
 So you’re eating just crab.
 The way crab cakes should be eaten.

-Refrigerate the mixture for an hour to let it firm up.
-Otherwise, it is incredibly hard to form into patties, and you risk them falling apart while cooking.
+Once you mix all your ingredients together, form them into 4 equal sized balls.
+Refrigerate the crab cakes for an hour to let it firm up.
+Otherwise you risk them falling apart while cooking.